echille/E.-Chille-Open-Lab-Notebook/_posts/2020-10-08-M-capitata-functional-annotation-pipeline.md

 dim(Mcap_annot)
 ```

+#### Step 7: Final Assessment

-#### Final Assessment: Compare new and old annotation (if applicable).
+Compare new and old annotation (if applicable).
 In this portion, we also make a table with that provides an overall summary of our annotation success.

 Load old annotation
 ```{r}